-This fixing technique works well on trades where you allocated the maximum capital available and helps to reduce your risk ratio.
+This fixing technique works well on trades where you allocated the maximum capital available and reduces your risk ratio.

 Scaling down means reducing your position once you understand the trade will most probably fail.

-There are many variables to why and when to hedge correctly.
+There are many variables as to why and when to hedge correctly.

 You can also increase your lot size when you hedge a trade, so the losing position loses a little while the winner one wins a lot to compensate for the loss.

 As an example, you enter a 0.1 buy order.
-At some point, you realize the trade could move sharply against you so you place a 0.3 sell stop order (pending order).
-If the price continues to drop, eventually the sell order will profit more than the losses from the buy order.
+At some point, you realize the trade could move sharply against you, so you place a 0.3 sell stop order (pending order).
+If the price continues to drop, eventually, the sell order will profit more than the buy order losses.